annatruong04/24S1_WDC_UG_Project/README.md

-# Template Repository for COMP SCI 2207/7207 Web & Database Computing (2023 Semester 1)
+# Project COMP SCI 2207/7207 Web & Database Computing (2023 Semester 1)
+## Green Earth - Group 92
+This is the...

 Contains environment files for WDC 2023.
 Copy this template for a general sandbox.